-3.9.26. emulsified asphalt
+3.9.14. emulsified asphalt

-(1) a suspension of minute globules of asphalt material in water or in an aqueous solution, or (2) a suspension of minute globules of water or of an aqueous solution in a liquid asphalt material [Source: ASTM D8-21]
+(1) a suspension of minute (typically less than 100 microns in diameter) globules of asphalt material in water or in an aqueous solution, or (2) a suspension of minute (typically less than 100 microns in diameter) globules of water or of an aqueous solution in a liquid asphalt material and conforming to standard specifications for use in the production of asphalt mixtures for pavement construction; the phrase "emulsified asphalt" may be used interchangeably with "asphalt emulsion"

-3.9.27. environmental management system (EMS)
+[Source: ASTM D8-21 and D977]

-part of an organization's management system used to develop and implement its environmental policy and manage its environmental aspects wheel loads of various magnitudes and repetitions ("mixed traffic") converted to an equivalent number of standard loads that a pavement is expected to encounter, calculated as part of the specified mix-design method
+3.9.15. environmental management system (EMS)

-[Source: ISO 14001:2014]
+part of an organization's management system used to develop and implement its environmental policy and manage its environmental aspects [Source: ISO 14001:2014]

-3.9.28. equivalent single-axle loads (ESALs)
+3.9.16. equivalent single-axle loads (ESALs)